 Please use the Library’s general contact form or give the Library Director a call at 516-794-2570 x555 if you have any unanswered questions.

-May 2018 – We’re very excited to share a couple of renderings from the Library’s architect.
+May 2018 – We’re excited to share a couple of renderings from the Library’s architect.
 These conceptual interior views are from the Children’s Library looking north towards the Story Hour Room and new outdoor Reading Courtyard.
-These images not only help us visualize how the renovated space will look but also how the addition of roof monitors introduces indirect sunlight to the heart of the building.
+These images not only help us visualize how the renovated space might look but also how the proposed addition of roof monitors introduces indirect sunlight to the heart of the building.

 April 2018 – The Library’s Board, Administration and Staff continue to work on the renovation project.
 We are currently seeking out our temporary location.
 We will do our best to locate a building within our district.
 Also, the price needs to be as inexpensive as possible and the space must be compatible with the needs of our patrons.
 Once a location has been chosen, we will let everyone know.